olemb/tetris/README.md

 * When a piece freezes onto the board its characters turn into lowercase.
 This lets the graphics engine tell falling and frozen blocks apart.

-* The field is upside down here.
-Row 0 will be drawn at bottom of the screen.
-This reason for this is to make it easy to remove full rows with a simple filter:
+* The field looks upside down here.
+Row 0 is normally drawn at the bottom of the screen.

+* Since we're use a list we can remove full lines by filtering out full rows:

 ```python
 field = [row for row in field if not all(row)]
 ```

-Rows above the full rows will automatically collapse.
+Rows above the full rows will automatically collapse:

 ```python
 [